AdobeDocs/genstudio.en/help/user-guide/content/connect-aem-repo.md

 >[!ENDSHADEBOX]

-## Step 1: Deploy [!DNL Content Hub]
+## Step 1: Enable [!DNL Content Hub]

-Deploy Content Hub for your existing AEM repo, which is a self-service process in Cloud Manager.
+As part of the **Deploy Content Hub** self-service process, follow the steps to enable Content Hub for your existing AEM repository in Cloud Manager.
 See [Deploy [!DNL Content Hub]](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/content-hub/deploy-content-hub) in the _AEM as a Cloud Service_ documentation.

 After you enable [!DNL Content Hub], you have a new instance with the `contenthub` suffix within [!DNL AEM Assets as a Cloud Service] on Admin Console.